Brayan Villarreal: Personal life

 In March 2013, Villarreal's family home in Venezuela was attacked by three armed robbers who threatened to kidnap his relatives in the future.
 Police were alerted to suspicious circumstances by a neighbor.
 The robbers had assaulted Villarreal's father and threatened to kill his mother and younger brother if they made any noise when officers arrived.

-Villareal married former Miss Rhode Island and North Bay Village, Florida Commissioner Julianna Clare Strout.
-In October 2021, she posed as a paralegal three times in order to enter Krome Service Processing Center, a migrant detention center in Miami, so that she could visit Villareal, who was being detained there.
-She claimed to be eight months pregnant with his child.
-She subsequently pled guilty to entering a federal facility using fraud and false pretenses.
+Villarreal married Julianna Strout in 2022, Former Miss America Contestant.